 Needless to say, as per the last column of Table A6.5.1, all bar one SRT corporate transactions currently optimised for Non-STC SEC-IRBA will fail the PBA test by the time of the implementation of the SA Output Floor.
-83 This failure is not just a question of ratio between the IRB pool RW and the SA Output Floor applied to the SA pool RW.
+This failure is not just a question of ratio between the IRB pool RW and the SA Output Floor applied to the SA pool RW.
 It is also a question of having to calculate the SRT tests under SEC-SA in the first place, with securitisation capital structures that have been designed to satisfy Non-STC SEC-IRBA.
 And, as described in Table A6.5.1, all SRT corporate transactions currently optimised for STC SEC-IRBA will fail the PBA test by the time of the implementation of the SA Output Floor.

 It is our view that all efficient IRB SRT transactions, currently approved by regulators, will fail with the implementation of the SA Output Floor, at least for corporate assets.
-One cannot make a direct economic assessment of this expected failure rate.
-There are several outcomes: either the legislators change the rules
+One cannot make a direct economic

-82 This test has serious conceptual issues in its fine prints, as 'Regulatory UL' has been redefined in Europe by adding the Long-Term Expected Loss (LTEL) and other elements.
+&lt;sup>83 This test has serious conceptual issues in its fine prints, as 'Regulatory UL' has been redefined in Europe by adding the Long-Term Expected Loss (LTEL) and other elements.
 There are many other issues that are out of scope of this paper.
-83 The optimisation done with the ING data also fails under SEC-IRBA.
-In order to pass, the attachment point would have to be increased above this mathematical optimisation, resulting in RWA for that tranche that are greater than one would have with just the application of K{SSFA} .
+The optimisation done with the ING data also fails under SEC-IRBA.
+In order to pass, the attachment point would have to be increased above this mathematical optimisation, resulting in RWA for that tranche that are greater than one would have with just the application of $K{SSFA}$ .

-currently proposed by the regulators, or banks will cease using securitisation altogether for the purpose of managing their risk.
-They will, however, continue using securitisation for other reasons, 84 with highly specialised portfolio, leading to a reduction in the SRT investor base.
+assessment of this expected failure rate.
+There are several outcomes: either the legislators change the rules currently proposed by the regulators, or banks will cease using securitisation altogether for the purpose of managing their risk.
+They will, however, continue using securitisation for other reasons, with highly specialised portfolio, leading to a reduction in the SRT investor base.
 Another outcome is that the anticipated reduction in the risk transfer technology will push banks to increase their use of insurance instruments.
-We might even see the establishment of quasi-sovereigns or supranationals that are not subject to Basel rules (similar to the US model) who will take a proportional risk (like US SBA) or a tranched risk (like European EIF).
-These institutions will then in turn use the securitisation technique to off-load risk (like US Fannie Mae).
+We might even see the establishment of quasi-sovereigns or supranationals that are not subject to Basel rules (similar to the US model) who will take a proportional risk (like US SBA) or a tranched risk (like US Fannie Mae).